Lymph Nodes and Cancer

 Cancer in the lymph nodes

-Cancer can appear in the lymph nodes in two ways: it either starts there or spreads there from somewhere else.
+Cancer can appear in the lymph nodes in 2 ways: it can either start there or it can spread there from somewhere else.

 More often, cancer starts somewhere else and then spreads to lymph nodes.
-That is the focus of this document.
+That is the focus of this section.

 How does cancer spread to lymph nodes?